didalik/dak-hex-user/README.md

 - the HEX codebase, used by all HEX actors (User, Agent, Issuer), MUST be made public;
 - the actors need some introduction/description.

-So today, Feb 8 2024, I am adding this **README.md** file - introducing the HEX actors to the public.
+So today, on Feb 8 2024, I am adding this **README.md** file - introducing the HEX actors to the public.
 Am also considering renaming this project to **dak-hex-codebase** - but this can wait...

 ## Stellar HEX Actors and Assets